Justice Department reaches settlement with New York for reforms related to Cuomo accusations

 "The moment I took office, I knew I needed to root out the culture of harassment that had previously plagued the Executive Chamber and implement strong policies to promote a safe workplace for all employees, and took immediate action to do so.
 I am pleased that the U.S. Department of Justice has acknowledged the significance of those efforts, and look forward to partnering with them as we continue to build upon that success," Hochul said.

-The Cuomo camp pointed out that the settlement includes no admission of liability, and doesn't constitute a finding in the case.
+"We are hopeful that this settlement with the DOJ will lead to lasting change that prevents any other woman from having to endure what our client has endured," the attorney for Cuomo accuser Charlotte Bennett said.

+Several people close to Cuomo insisted that it was a "settlement without an investigation."

-Cuomo's attorney said the settlement "isn't worth the paper it's printed on."
+Cuomo's spokesman Rich Azzopardi said the settlement "isn't worth the paper it's printed on."

 for more features.